 Gov. Beshear to give Team Kentucky update Thurs.

-He will discuss economic development and infrastructure improvements, along with the coronavirus in the Commonwealth, the Delta variant and COVID-19 vaccinations.
+He will updated Kentuckians on economic development and infrastructure improvements, along with the coronavirus, Delta variant and COVID-19 vaccinations.

 The briefing will be at 11:30 a.m. at the Capitol.